lake-wg/authz/draft-selander-ace-ake-authz.md

 )
 ~~~~~~~~~~

-For calculation of  K_1
+For calculation of  K_1:

-* edhoc_aead_id is the EDHOC AEAD algorithm
-* transcript_hash =
+* transcript_hash = h''
 * label is "AKE_AUTHZ_K_1"
-* context is CBOR bstr encoding of ( )
+* context  = h''
-* length is length of key in the EDHOC AEAD algorithm
+* length is length of key of the EDHOC AEAD algorithm

 For calculation of N_1

-* edhoc_aead_id is the EDHOC AEAD algorithm
-* transcript_hash =
+* transcript_hash = h''
 * label is "AKE_AUTHZ_N_1"
-* context is CBOR bstr encoding of ( )
+* context = h''
-* length is length of nonce in the EDHOC AEAD algorithm
+* length is length of nonce of the EDHOC AEAD algorithm

 ## Device <-> Authorization Server {#U-W}

-The communication between device and authorization server is carried out via the authenticator protected between the endpoints (protocol between U and W in {{fig-protocol}}) using the equivalent of a hybrid encryption scheme (see e.g. {{I-D.irtf-cfrg-hpke}}): The device uses the private key corresponding to its ephemeral DH key G_X generated for EDHOC message_1 (see {{U-V}}) together with the static public DH key of the authorization server G_W to generate a shared secret G_XW.
-The shared secret is used to derive secret keys to protect data between U and W. The data is carried in EAD_1 and EAD_2 (between U and V) and in Voucher Request/Response (between V and W).
+The communication between device and authorization server is carried out via the authenticator protected between the endpoints (protocol between U and W in {{fig-protocol}}) using the equivalent of a hybrid encryption scheme (see, e.g., {{I-D.irtf-cfrg-hpke}}): The device uses the private key corresponding to its ephemeral DH key G_X generated for EDHOC message_1 (see {{U-V}}), together with the static public DH key of the authorization server G_W to generate a shared secret G_XW (see {{key-der}}).
+The shared secret is used to derive secret keys to protect data between U and W (see {{key-der}}).
+The data is carried in EAD_1 and EAD_2 (between U and V) and in Voucher Request/Response (between V and W).

 ### EAD_1